The Senior Officer of Seabridge Gold (SA) is Selling Shares

 See today’s analyst top recommended stocks >>

+Based on 3 analyst ratings, the analyst consensus is Strong Buy with an average price target of $28.29, reflecting a -43.9% downside.

-The insider sentiment on Seabridge Gold has been neutral according to 51 insider trades in the past three months.
+The insider sentiment on Seabridge Gold has been negative according to 52 insider trades in the past three months.
 This sentiment is lower than the average sentiment of company insiders in this sector.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.